Flatiron Building: Superstructure

 The superstructure is primarily supported by 36 built-up steel columns.
 Each column is an I-beam measuring 14 by 14 in across and 1 in thick; they have a maximum working stress of 12500 psi.
 Twenty-five of these columns are placed on the building's perimeter: five on 22nd Street and ten each on Fifth Avenue and Broadway.
 The perimeter columns are spaced 17 ft apart on Fifth Avenue, 18.5 ft apart on Broadway, and 16 ft apart on 22nd Street.
 Five of the interior columns are recessed 14 ft from the Fifth Avenue facade, and there are several interior columns at the south end of the building.
 At each story, the columns are connected horizontally by a grid of steel girders and floor beams, which mostly run parallel to the Manhattan street grid.
 The spaces between the horizontal girders are spanned by flat arches made of terracotta.
 All of the floor beams could carry a live load of 75 psf.
 Each column is connected to the horizontal beams by triangular gusset plates, placed both above and below the beams.

-From the 1st to the 12th stories, the outer walls are carried on plate girders; the remaining stories contain wall girders, with channels engraved into their surfaces.
+From the 1st to the 12th stories, the outer walls are carried on plate girders; the walls of the remaining stories are carried on girders constructed of back-to-back channels.
 There is also a masonry pier adjacent to each of the columns on the building's perimeter.
 The framework at the first story is similar to that at the basement, except at the corners and above each entrance.
 At ground level, the building's northern prow is cantilevered from a pair of elliptical girders, while the southwest and southeast corners contain diagonal floor beams.
 On the upper stories, the corners contain curved wall girders and diagonal floor beams of varying dimensions.
 In addition, the oriel windows and some of the facade's decorative details are cantilevered from the outer walls.
 On the 18th through 20th stories, the columns are recessed from the outer wall.

 Purdy and Henderson designed two systems of wind bracing for the building.
 One system consists of diagonal steel bars shaped like a rotated "K", which extend downward from the centers of the horizontal girders.
 The other system of bracing is similar, but the diagonal steel bars extend both upward and downward from the horizontal girders.
 A supplemental system of transverse bracing is also used between the foundation and the second floor.
 The flat roof was built similarly to the floor slabs and could carry a live load of 50 psf.